 Wear Layer

-A quality engineered wood flooring is constructed of multiple layers that are stacked in a cross structure.
-It is this structure that gives the best engineered wood flooring its strength and durability.
+A quality-engineered floor is constructed of multiple layers that are stacked in a cross structure.
+It is this structure that gives it strength and durability.
 The top layer of the board is commonly known as the ‘Wear layer’ and is 100% solid hardwood.
-You can find some cheaper ranges where this layer is made up of a number of strips of wood, however if you are looking for a traditional and quality looking board then we would suggest choosing a ‘single strip’ wear layer which is made up of one section of timber.
+You can find some cheaper ranges where this layer is made up of a number of strips of wood; however, if you are looking for a traditional and quality-looking board, then we would suggest choosing a ‘single strip’ wear layer, which is made up of one section of timber.
 When comparing boards, you will see that the wear layer differs in thickness between ranges.
-The thicker the wear layer the more times the board can be sanded back in years to come and the longer the life expectancy.
-Here at JFJ Wood Flooring, we stock a variety of wear layer thicknesses – the thinnest have a wear layer of 3mm, and our thickest ‘Supreme’ range has a wear layer depth of 6mm which can last just as long as a solid wood board!
+The thicker the wear layer, the more times the board can be sanded back in years to come, and the longer the life expectancy.
+Here at JFJ, we stock a variety of wear layer thicknesses – the thinnest have a wear layer of 3mm, and our thickest ‘Supreme’ range has a wear layer depth of 6mm, which can last just as long as a solid wood board!

 Under-core

-The under-core is the term used for what lies beneath the oak and although it’s something you are never going to see, it is still one of the most important factors to consider and definitely makes it into our top 5 tips when purchasing engineered wood flooring.
-This is the part of the board that determines how stable the engineered wood floorboard is.
-Under-cores can vary in quality but a high quality board will have what is known as a multi-laminate hardwood ply.
-Plywood is used extensively in the building trade and is well known for its strength and stability due to its cross layered construction.
-Many cheaper engineered wood flooring ranges are made up of a ‘block board’ type under-core (only 1 or 2 layers).
+The under-core is the term used for what lies beneath the oak, and although it’s something you are never going to see, it is still one of the most important factors to consider and definitely makes it into our top 5 tips when purchasing engineered flooring.
+This is the part of the board that determines how stable the floorboard is.
+Under-cores can vary in quality, but a high-quality board will have what is known as a multi-laminate hardwood ply.
+Plywood is used extensively in the building trade and is well known for its strength and stability due to its cross-layered construction.
+Many cheaper options are made up of a ‘block board’ type under-core (only 1 or 2 layers).
 This type of engineered board is slightly cheaper but is certainly not as stable and reliable as a multi-laminate ply.
 Choosing a good quality under-core is particularly important if you intend to install or have installed an underfloor heating system, or are laying the boards in an area that is prone to changes in heat or humidity.
-Choose a board with a plywood core as their strong cross-layered structure will make the boards far less prone to swelling or shrinking.
+Choose a board with a plywood core, as its strong cross-layered structure will make the board far less prone to swelling or shrinking.

 Dimensions

-Next in our list of tips when purchasing engineered wood flooring is dimensions.
-Engineered wood floor boards come in a wide range of lengths and widths, all of which create different effects when fitted.
-There is neither ‘right’ nor ‘wrong’ when choosing a board with the dimensions that will suit your property, it is purely personal preference, but there are a couple of factors worth considering.
+Next in our list of tips are the dimensions.
+Engineered wood boards come in a wide range of lengths and widths, all of which create different effects when fitted.
+There is neither ‘right’ nor ‘wrong’ when choosing a board with the dimensions that will suit your property; it is purely personal preference, but there are a couple of factors worth considering.
 Shorter and narrower floorboards are always cheaper to purchase and can often be a way in which to save money without cutting back on the overall quality of the board itself.

-Some also consider a narrower shorter board to have a more traditional and less contemporary feel to them and therefore can be more suited to certain types of property.
-However this again is very much down to personal tastes.
+Some also consider a narrower, shorter board to have a more traditional and less contemporary feel to it and therefore can be more suited to certain types of property.
+However, this again is very much down to personal tastes.

-Wider and longer boards on the other hand will always be that little bit more expensive but are quicker and arguably easier to fit.
-This is an important factor to consider when pricing up your job and assessing the best engineered wood flooring for the use case.
-Also long and wide floorboards will show off more of the natural decorative grain that is featured in timber before breaking that grain when joining up to another board.
-Because of this many consider them that bit more attractive in appearance.
+Wider and longer boards, on the other hand, will always be that little bit more expensive but are quicker and arguably easier to fit.
+This is an important factor to consider when pricing up your job and assessing the best option for the use case.
+Also, long and wide floorboards will show off more of the natural decorative grain that is featured in timber before breaking that grain when joining up to another board.
+Because of this, many consider them a bit more attractive.

 Finish

-The last (but most certainly not least) in our top tips when purchasing engineered wood flooring is finish.
-Finish is what gives your floor it’s practicality, stain resistance, water resistance, durability and ease of maintenance – all of which can be key to ensuring your flooring suits your rooms and lifestyle.
+The last (but most certainly not least) in our top tips when purchasing engineered wood is the finish.
+Finish is what gives your floor its practicality, stain resistance, water resistance, durability and ease of maintenance – all of which can be key to ensuring your flooring suits your rooms and lifestyle.

 When purchasing engineered oak flooring, you can either buy your boards pre-treated (i.e. finished at the factory with certain oils or lacquers), or untreated, which allows to you to treat your boards onsite with a finish that you choose to suit your needs.